mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 The first time you mention a person in writing, refer to them by their first and last names.
 On all other mentions, refer to them by their first name.

-Don’t capitalize the names of teams, departments, or individual job titles, at MailChimp or other companies.
+Capitalize the names of teams, departments, and individual job titles.

 Don't refer to someone as a “ninja,” “rockstar,” or “wizard” unless they literally are one.